jhades/ng2-minimal/README.md

 # ng2-minimal
 A minimal Angular 2 seed project.
-This the simplest possible setup for getting started with Angular 2.
+This is the simplest possible setup for getting started with Angular 2.
+Its ideal for use as a playground for quickly trying out a concept.

 # Installation